People spend about 30% of their lives working. Breaking it down into a more digestible number, that’s about 40 hours a week in the workplace.

 Opportunity for growth

-From promotions to the acceptance of resignation letters, a company with a healthy work atmosphere will always allow their employees to grow—whether with them or not.
+From promotions to the acceptance of resignation letters, a company with a healthy work atmosphere will always allow its employees to grow—whether with them or not.

 If the workplace is truly a healthy one, every department will encourage professional and personal growth.